 Continue to read answers to all your questions about how to make easy fudge.

-Traditional fudge would not exactly fall under the easy fudge recipe category.
-Traditional fudge is a soft candy made from sugar, milk or cream, butter and flavorings.
+Fudge is soft candy made from sugar, milk or cream, butter, and flavorings.
 The sugar and milk are heated to the "soft ball stage" of candy-making, or 240 degrees F (160 degrees C) on a candy thermometer, thus making a sugar syrup.
 Then the butter is stirred in and flavorings and mix-ins like nuts are added.
 If all is done properly this will make a smooth, creamy fudge.

-Quick fudge is more stable to prepare and easier to make for all skill levels, and it tastes delicious.
-It often takes minutes to prepare with just a few ingredients.
-(Some recipes have as little as two ingredients!)
-Fudge can be prepared in the microwave or on the stove-top.
+Fudge can be prepared in the microwave or on the stovetop.
 Microwave fudge is the easiest, quickest fudge to make, but if you prefer stove-top, it's just as simple.